-Our Curating London project is about to move into the borough of North Kensington.
-We're collecting contemporary objects, images and stories to record how Londoners live in the 21st century.
-In North Kensington, the Museum of London will collaborate with local youth arts collective FerArts to explore the rich history and identity of this culturally diverse area of London.
+In 2019, our Curating London project moved into the borough of North Kensington.
+We were collecting contemporary objects, images and stories to record how Londoners live in the 21st century.
+In North Kensington, the Museum of London collaborated with local youth arts collective FerArts to explore the rich history and identity of this culturally diverse area of London.
 To mark the occasion, and commemorate Black History Month, we’ve delved into our collections to highlight the work of photographers who documented North Kensington’s black British community, from Charlie Phillips to Neil Kenlock.

 Generally better known than Charlie Phillips’ images are Roger Mayne’s pictures, taken in and around Southam Street in North Kensington.
 Not far from the more upmarket part of West London he called home, the white freelance photojournalist encountered in Southam Street a world of difference.
 In 1956, the road’s derelict Victorian terraced houses, some of which had suffered bomb damage during the war, were earmarked for demolition as part of a slum clearance programme.
 They were to make way for a modern council estate, Erno Goldfinger’s now famous Brutalist Trellick Tower.